reactivefoundation/foundation/meetings/2020-07-30/minutes.md

 ### Reports
 - Alexy Delivered GM report
 - Tood needs approvals again and then will send out details
-- Von Delivered Treasurer's Report
+- Vaughn Delivered Treasurer's Report
     - Reactive Summit is $15,000 cost
 - Q: Why is this so expensive for virtual events?
     - Alexy: Production company is very well respected with complex arrangements.